-Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Ngoma district is about only 22.6%.
+Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Rubavu district is about 33%.
+Nyabihu is the top district in Western Province in terms of the percentage of households incurring expenditure on chemical fertiliser (62%).

-The national average is around 29% with Gakenke district incurring the highest percentage (63%) and Nyarugenge district the lowest (2.2%) of all districts.
+The national average is around 29% with Gakenke district having the highest percentage (63%) and Nyarugenge district the lowest (2.2%).